-This website is about the other aspects of my life - my enthusiasms, interests and the issues and topics which have caught my attention.
-These range from contemporary Kashmir to representations of London in fiction, from the Liberal campaigning anthem 'The Land Song' to my collections of political pamphlets and memorabilia.
+This website is about my enthusiasms, interests and the issues and topics which have caught my attention.
+These range from contemporary Kashmir (the subject of my PhD) to representations of London in fiction, from the Liberal campaigning anthem 'The Land Song' to my collections of political pamphlets and memorabilia.

 I've posted on the site some material which I hope may be of interest to researchers - listings of my interviews with those who lived through Partition in South Asia, my recordings of the recollections of British political activists, a visual record of Kashmir in the turbulent year of 1947, and the audio of some of the radio documentaries I have compiled and presented.

 There's a blog too - do take a look.
 And I'd be very keen to hear from you about the site and its contents - here's where you can contact me.
 Thanks for paying my website a visit - do come again.

 What's new on this site!